TarekRaafat/autoComplete.js/docs/configuration.md

 ***

 ## APIs
-*All examples assumes that the "autoComplete" new instance is assigned to an "autoCompleteJS" named variable*
+*All examples assume that the "autoComplete" new instance is assigned to an "autoCompleteJS" named variable*

 ***